davestaxcp/CounterpartyTimeline2023/DeveloperTimeline2023.md

 Timeline Topic: **Counterparty Launched on Bitcointalk**

-Significance: Counterparty Co-Founder user 'PhantomPhreak' posts the first [Official Thread](https://bitcointalk.org/index.php?topic=395761) on the [Bitcointalk](https://bitcointalk.org/) Forums for creating Counterparty.
+Significance: Counterparty Co-Founder user-named 'PhantomPhreak' posts the first [Official Thread](https://bitcointalk.org/index.php?topic=395761) on the [Bitcointalk](https://bitcointalk.org/) Forums for creating Counterparty.
 In doing so, the post officially started the publishing of the project and offered [Counterwallet](https://wallet.counterwallet.io/) as a space to experiment with the technology used on top of Bitcoin.

 Related Links: https://bitcointalk.org/index.php?topic=395761